Lima: 21st century

 The city began to recover from the violence from the 1980s and 90s.
 The Municipality of Lima began to reorganize the city, remodeling parks, streets, and buildings.
 The early 2000s and 2010s saw a growth in high rise buildings, especially in the economic center of the San Isidro District.
 The tallest building in Lima and all of Peru, the Torre Banco de la Nación, was completed in 2015.
 Construction of buildings grew 3.9% in 2024, following the countries economic growth.
 In 2007, the city established El Metropolitano, a rapid bus transport system operating from the north to the south of the city.
 The Lima and Callao Metro Line 1 was finally completed in 2010, after numerous halts in the 1970s and 90s.
 The second line of the metro began construction in the early 2020s.

 The construction of the new terminal of the Jorge Chávez International Airport began in 2019, but was delayed due to the COVID-19 pandemic and continued in 2021.
 The terminal was inaugurated on 1 June 2025, allowing transit for an estimated 40 million passengers per year by 2030.
+The Port of Chancay in the city of Chancay, was inaugurated on 14 November, 2024, in a joint construction performed by Peru and China.
+The port is the new main port of Lima and is one of the largest in South America.

 Lima was selected to host the 2019 Pan American Games in 2013.
 The event was the largest sporting event hosted by the country.
 The city was selected to host the 2027 Pan American Games for the second time in 2024.
 The city was also selected to joint host the 2025 Bolivarian Games along with Ayacucho.

 After the 2022 Peruvian self-coup attempt by then president Pedro Castillo, protests emerged around the city and the country between 2022 and 2023 demanding for the release of Castillo and for the removing of president Dina Boluarte.
 Thousands of protesters began on 12 January 2022, in what was known as the Toma de Lima, in which the city announced a 4-month state of emergency.
 The National Police of Peru and Armed Forces were stationed, responsible for the death of 58 people, 1 being from Lima, during the protests between 2022 and 2023.
 Protests died down towards the end of 2023.